stefan52a/care-by-circles/README.md

 https://docs.mongodb.com/manual/administration/install-community/

 4. Run a regtest server, e.g.:

 docker run -d -p 8080:8080 junderw/bitcoinjs-regtest-server

+BTW you can go into the docker by:

+a. get the CONTAINER_ID by

+docker container ls

+b. then

+docker exec -it CONTAINER_ID bash

+and then inside the docker you can execute commands like:

+bitcoin-cli

 5. Run the Oracle server
 node oracle.js    # or use your favorite debugger